 Areas where air pollution levels persistently exceed the standards may be designated as nonattainment.
 These areas may consist of a county, a partial county or a group of counties.
-Once the area emissions fall below the standard, the area may be redesignated as "attainment with a maintenance plan".
+Once the area emissions fall below the standard, the area may be redesignated as "attainment with an approved maintenance plan".
 For additional explanation of these terms, please see Air Quality Terms and Abbreviations

 .
 Further information can be found in the Air Quality FAQ Brochure